ideascube/ansiblecube/pages/03.deploy-ansiblecube/default.md

 ## Connect to your device

-Once `buildMyCube.sh` is done installing, reboot your newly configured device and look for an new wifi hotspot on your laptop.
+Once `buildMyCube.sh` is done, reboot your newly configured device and look for an new wifi hotspot on your laptop.

 ## Keep your system up to date!